sf-kiwi-cpat/OmniChannelAutoLogin/README.md

 ## Deployment Instructions

 ### Step 1: Deploy the Component and Apex Classes
+If you checkout this repository, then you can deply using Salesforce DX, as instructed below.
+Alternatively, you can manually create the components and classes in the Developer Console, and copy and paste the code in, starting with the Apex classes.
+Ensure you keep the naming consistent.

 Deploy both the Aura component and the Apex classes to your Salesforce org: